jundalisay/spblist/content/en/superphysics/principles/chapter-03.md

 Therefore, our concept of Pre-Existence serves as an instant “sink” that will positively absorb and nullify that thinking effort (as opposed to a wall which blocks the thinking tendency and is therefore negative).

-{{< i s="/photos/physics/quasar.jpg" a="Sink" c="Our idea of the Void is a sink to nullify action and ideas" >}}
+{{< i s="/graphics/super/existence.jpg" a="Existence" c="The Absolute can be viewed as the holder for Existence, or the central point of Existence, with Existence being the Supreme Entity" >}}

-{{< q a="Descartes" >}}
+{{< q a="Descartes" c="Principia Philosophia Part 1, Article 26" >}}
 We will thus never enter disputes about the infinite.
 This is because we are finite.
 It would be absurd for us to try to determine the infinite.
 {{< /q >}}

 {{< box >}}